 Jennifer says, “In the past, when thinking about a change in therapy, I’ve had some hesitation.
 It involves weighing how well I’m currently doing against things like possible side effects.
 What impact will the new medication have?
 Will I feel better?
 And equally important, what’s the added cost of a new medication?”

 The dashboard helps focus conversations between patients and doctors.
 Asking patients like Jennifer the “Why” behind the reluctance or hesitation about changing medications invites a conversation about patient preferences and whatever extra help they may need.

 “We’re trying to improve patient care by helping patients and doctors prepare for office visits, working together as a team, and improving communication between visits,” explains Arthritis

 Foundation Senior Vice President Guy Eakin, PhD.
 “This is a difficult experiment, and exactly the type of challenge we’re proud to be working with patients and professionals to accomplish.
 We are thankful for the generosity of our donors for making this project possible.”

-The RLHS is being created through collaboration between the Arthritis Foundation, the Childhood Arthritis and Rheumatology Research Alliance (CARRA), the Pediatric Rheumatology Care and Outcomes Improvement Network (PR-COIN), Understanding Childhood Arthritis Network – Canadian/Dutch Collaboration (UCAN, CAN-DU), and the Dartmouth Institute for Health Policy & Clinical Practice.
-Each participating organization has contributed to the co-design of this system and guides its path forward.
+The Arthritis Foundation is working with the following partner organizations: Childhood Arthritis and Rheumatology Research Alliance (CARRA); the Pediatric Rheumatology Care and Outcomes Improvement Network (PR-COIN); Understanding Childhood Arthritis Network – Canadian/Dutch Collaboration (UCAN, CAN-DU); and the American College of Rheumatology (ACR).
+The Dartmouth Institute for Health Policy & Clinical Practice facilitates the group by providing strategic oversight and support for the RLHS.